Ajaykumar-058/email-writer/README.md

 # 📧 Email Writer

 ## 📌 Overview
 Email Writer is a web application that leverages the **Gemini API** to generate professional email responses based on user input.
 Built with **Spring Boot** for the backend and **React** for the frontend, this project provides a seamless user experience for generating AI-powered email replies.
+Additionally, this project is designed as a **Chrome Extension**, allowing users to generate email responses directly from their browser.

 ## 🚀 Features
 - 🤖 **AI-powered** email response generation using the **Gemini API**.